-This UNESCO World Heritage Site (named in December 12, 1990, with more pronounced in 1992 and 1999) encompasses 2,064 hectares with numerous parks and palaces.
-From Prussia to the birthplace of film, European architecture, international science institutes, and the decision to divide Germany, Potsdam is a symbol of European diverse history.
+This UNESCO World Heritage site (named in December 12, 1990, with more pronounced in 1992 and 1999) encompasses 2,064 hectares with numerous parks and palaces.
+From Prussia to the birthplace of film, European architecture, international science institutes, and the decision to divide Germany, Potsdam is a symbol of Europe's diverse history.

 A Feast for Past and Future Senses